-Finally, it is well known that through the lens of standard models, real stock returns tend to be too high relative to short-term real bond returns, a fact often referred to as the equity premium puzzle.
-We report it as Fact 5 in Table I, which shows that the average quarterly real return on bonds E{r^b} is much lower than the corresponding quarterly return on stocks E{r^s} .
+Finally, it is well known that, through the lens of standard models, real stock returns tend to be too high relative to short-term real bond returns, a fact often referred to as the equity premium puzzle.
+We report this observation as fact 5 in Table I, which shows that the average quarterly real return on bonds E{r^b} is much lower than the corresponding quarterly return on stocks E{r^s} .